 Moreover, when the hand value surpasses 9, the first digit of the number is dropped.
 Let’s illustrate this with an example:

 A hand is made up of a Queen (0), a Nine of Hearts (9), and an Ace (1) - the card values add up to 10, however, since the first digit is dropped we are left with a hand value of 0.

 Did you know?
 The name Baccarat is believed to originate from the old italian word for zero, “baccara” - hence the game being named after the worst hand you could be dealt.

 If you’ve played live casino games before, you’ll know that chips are used to reflect your stake.
-These can be seen on the bottom of your screen and have specific colours to represent a monetary value.
-These may vary from one casino provider to another, so clarifying your chip values before placing any bets is a good rule of thumb.
+These can be seen on the bottom of your screen and have specific colours representing monetary value.
+These may vary between casino providers, so clarifying your chip values before placing any bets is a good rule of thumb.
 As a game, Baccarat provides a relatively low chip value ranging from as low as $1 to $50.

 This one’s for our strategic players and comes in handy if you like to plan ahead!
 Scorecards record previous round outcomes, which may be helpful when deciding which hand to place your bet on.
 You can find them at the bottom of the baccarat table, sorted by colour: